physrisk/website-source/articles/2013/baltijos-valstybiu-ekonomikos-vejasi-ir-lenkia-vysegrado-salis.md

 In the second figure GDP growth curves are shown in the same period, just calculated in Euros with use of Eurostat data.

-![Fig.
-2: GDP in Euros, current prices, of Baltic, Visegrad and Scandinavian countries is shown in three different ways form 1995 to 2012 (Eurostat data).](/uploads/2013/baltic-visegrad-scandinavia-gdp-eur-1995-2012-en.jpg " GDP in Euros, current prices, of Baltic, Visegrad and Scandinavian countries is shown in three different ways form 1995 to 2012 (Eurostat data)."){#attachment_2512}
+![Fig.  2: GDP in Euros, current prices, of Baltic, Visegrad and Scandinavian countries is shown in three different ways form 1995 to 2012 (Eurostat data).]({static}/uploads/2013/baltic-visegrad-scandinavia-gdp-eur-1995-2012-en.jpg "GDP in Euros, current prices, of Baltic, Visegrad and Scandinavian countries is shown in three different ways form 1995 to 2012 (Eurostat data)."){#attachment_2512}

 As was expected, switching to Euro brings some changes to countries GDP long-term trends, as a result of significant EUR/USD exchange rate